-2.2.4.1 Innovative natural fiber building materials studied for structural applications

-Actually, when compared to natural fibers and Natural FRPs, the man-made fibers and their FRPs are less sustainable due to the constraints associated with their production processes like fossil fuel depletion, air pollution, smog, and acidification as mentioned in Masuelli (2013) and Osugi et al (2009).
-Therefore, to contribute to the global sustainability and reduction in CO_2 production, it is important to look for natural materials for retrofitting existing buildings or for the construction of new ones.
+2.2.4.1 Innovative natural fiber building materials studied for structural applications their production processes like fossil fuel depletion, air pollution, smog, and acidification as mentioned in Masuelli (2013) and Osugi et al (2009).
+Therefore, to contribute to the global sustainability and reduction in CO2 production, it is important to look for natural materials for retrofitting existing buildings or for the construction of new ones.